jkillingsworth/jkillingsworth.com/README.md

 #### Usage

-* Install gems needed for an existing site:
+* Update the bundler gem to the latest version:

-      bundle install
+      gem update bundler

-* Update gems to the latest version:
+* Update all gems in the Gemfile to the latest version:

       bundle update